24 Therapist Tips for Finding Hope in Dark Times

 Turn to books and art

-Murphy suggests reading something inspiring, like Victor Frankl’s Man’s Search for Meaning, to learn about how other people have found meaning and light in dark times.
-Exelbert notes that all types of art—poetry, music, and more—can help us process complicated human emotions and both inspire and enlighten us.
+Murphy suggests reading something inspiring, like Victor Frankl’s Man’s Search for Meaning, to learn about how other people have made sense of life when historical times were tough.
+Exelbert notes that all types of art—poetry, music, and more—can help us process complicated human emotions, as well as inspire and enlighten us.

 Do a random act of kindness